peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 * `Map<String,String> getParameters()`<br>
  Gets a list of the parameters contained in this media type object.
 * `String getSubType()`<br>
- Gets this media type's subtype.
+ Gets this media type's subtype (for example, "plain" in "text/plain").
 * `String getTopLevelType()`<br>
- Gets the name of this media type's top-level type (such as "text" or "audio").
+ Gets the name of this media type's top-level type (such as "text" in "text/plain", or "audio" in "audio/basic").
 * `String getTypeAndSubType()`<br>
  Gets the top level type and subtype of this media type, separated by a slash; for example, "text/plain".